mupif/mupif/doc/source/userman.rst

 Workflow example
 ---------------------
+To ilustrate the concept, a simple example of steady state, sequential, multiphysic, thermo-mechanical workflow in two dimensional domain is presented.

-A thermo-mechanical, multiphysical example *Example06.py* explains linking and steering in greater detail.
-The example presents a local (non-distributed) version and can be found under *examples/Example06\** directory of MuPIF installation.
+The full implementation is available under *examples/Example06\** directory of MuPIF installation.

+The workflow combines thermal model, solving energy balance and yielding termal field and mechanical model, solving momentum balance equations, yielding primarily displacement field and also strain and stress fields, obtained by postprocessing the displacement field.

-A cantilever, clamped on the left hand side edge, is subjected to stationary temperature loading, see :numref:`fig-cantilever-thermal`.
+In presented example, we consider a domain representing simple cantilever, clamped on the left hand side and subjected to thermal loading, see :numref:`fig-cantilever-thermal`.
 Heat convection is prescribed on the top edge with ambient temperature 10°C. Left and bottom edges have prescribed temperature 0°C, the right edge has no boundary condition.
 Initial temperature is set to 0°C, heat conductivity